MeanderingJing/Litterlog-CatWatcher/README.md

 ## Future development
 - Make this program a service, and have a default username if none is supplied.
 - Fix the headless program executing issue
+- Develop my own Object Detection program that does not depend on the `jetson-inference` library.